O’Neill hails ‘momentous’ result as party set to become largest in councils

 The DUP will be the largest grouping in Lisburn and Castlereagh, Mid and East Antrim and Ards and North Down.

+The unionist party will also have the largest number of councillors in Antrim and Newtownabbey.

-Sinn Fein is also leading the race to be the largest party in Belfast.
+Sinn Fein is leading the race to be the largest party in Belfast.

-The cross-community Alliance Party has made gains and could become the third largest party in local government.
+The cross-community Alliance Party has made gains and looks set become the third largest party in local government.

+But it has been a disappointing election for the Ulster Unionists and the SDLP.

 Veteran PUP councillor Billy Hutchinson became the second party leader to lose his seat in Belfast, following Green Party NI leader Mal O’Hara’s failure to get elected.